 Results and some regrets Hiragino being OpenType removed the need for printer fonts.
 Because APGS effectively had all characters found in the largest character sets on phototypesetting machines, it addressed complaints from professionals that there were not enough characters in DTP production.

 The Hiragino font has Sha-Ken lineage and was welcomed by people who had complained about the lack of Sha-Ken typefaces.
-They all come free with macOS.
-Taken together with InDesign J they removed all excuses for not moving to DTP.
+They all come free with Mac OS X. Taken together with InDesign J they removed all excuses for not moving to DTP.

 One of our concerns was that killing the printer font business, and increased development costs because of the extended character set would negatively impact the health of the font business.
 To survive the change we believed the font business needed to transition to the subscription business.
 And this is what happened.
 Fontworks started its LETS subscription, and Morisawa followed with Passport.
 It greatly widened the variety of fonts available for people to use.
 It was nice.